 - Problem: Ownership isn't restored when transferred to Reader XI, and Reader XI is uninstalled.
 Workaround: Repair Acrobat.

-- Problem: Printing a PDF using Booklet Printing may produce inconsistent and incorrect results depending on the printer used.
-Some printers where the problem may be seen are the HP 4700 and HP 2840 All-In-One.
+- Problem: Printing a PDF using Booklet Printing can produce inconsistent and incorrect results depending on the printer used.
+Some printers where the problem can be seen are the HP 4700 and HP 2840 All-In-One.
 [2782167, 2390174]

-2. Now from this machine, use Mstsc.exe to remote desktop to a Windows 7 machine
+- Now from this machine, use Mstsc.exe to remote desktop to a Windows 7 machine.

 - Problem: The Adobe PDF printer’s custom page size limit is about 600 dpi.
 At higher resolutions, such as 1200 dpi, printing can result in an error and no document prints.

-- Problem: PDF Printer(Distiller) may not appear to work with PPT files on Win XP 64 bit.
+- Problem: PDF Printer(Distiller) don't appear to work with PPT files on Win XP 64 bit.
 For Windows XP Service Pack 2 for 64 bit and Windows Server 2003 R2 (64 bit) Microsoft Hot Fix KB-930627 is required.
 See: